Special Relativity -- Applications to astronomy and the accelerator physics: Aberration of Light in an Inertial Frame of Reference

-There is a different physical viewpoint on the Doppler effect of the light beam radiated from a moving emitter that is equivalent to the presented above.
-The phase of the wave at the world point $(\vec{r},t)$ is invariant at a change of the reference system.
-This invariance is independent of the coordinate transformation, by which we describe the change of the reference system.
+The phase of the wave at the world point $(\vec{r},t)$ is invariant at a change of the reference system (when the field is zero, everyone measures the field as zero).
+This invariance holds regardless of the specific coordinate transformation used to describe the change in the reference system.
 Therefore, the phase $\vec{k}\cdot\vec{r} - \omega t$ must be invariant of the Galilean transformation.
+Consequently,

-Consequently, $\vec{k}'\cdot\vec{r}' - \omega' t' = \vec{k}\cdot\vec{r} - \omega t$.
-Substituting the Galilean transformation formulae $x' = x - vt, t' = t$ into the phase equality formula we obtain $\Delta \omega = K_{\perp}v$.
-This frequency change coincides with the result derived directly from the dispersion equation, as must be.
+Substituting the Galilean transformation formulae $x' = x - vt, t' = t$ into the phase equality formula we obtain $\omega = \omega_i + K_{\perp}v$.
+This transformation completes with the invariance of wavenumber vector